B13rg/croissant-go/docs/godoc/croissant-types.md

     DateModified string `json:"dateModified,omitempty"`
     // List of URLs that represent the same dataset as this one.
     SameAs []string `json:"sameAs,omitempty"`
-    // License that applies the the croissant metadata.
+    // License that applies to the croissant metadata.
     SdLicense []string `json:"sdLicense,omitempty"`
     // Language of the content of the dataset.
     InLanguage []string `json:"inLanguage,omitempty"`